Discovering Mythology (Challenge Kit)

 The Trojans began to push the Greeks back.
 Patroclus, a beloved friend of Achilles, went to Achilles’ camp to persuade the warrior to help.
 Achilles would not return, but he gave Patroclus his god-made armour.
 He made Patroclus promise that he would return as soon as he drove the Trojans away.
 Patroclus agreed and rushed back to his own camp.
 By this time, the Trojans had broken through the makeshift Greek walls and stormed the camp.
 Hector even managed to set fire to one of their ships.
 However, Patroclus came charging in, and the Trojans saw the armour and thought that Achilles had rejoined the fight.
 They were scared because Achilles could never be killed; no weapon could pierce his skin.

 Patroclus drove the Trojans out of the Greek camp, but Patroclus didn’t stop there as Achilles told him to.
-He broke his promise and kept pushing the Trojans back—almost to Troy’s walls!—but then he was killed by Hector, who thought that Patroclus was the mighty Achilles.
+He broke his promise and kept pushing the Trojans back—almost to Troy’s walls!—But then he was killed by Hector, who thought that Patroclus was the mighty Achilles.
 Hector took the god-made armour and wore it to protect himself.

 The battle began to favour the Trojans once again, but Achilles heard of the death of his friend.
 He wanted to rush to the fight but couldn’t honourably join without armour.
 Athena told Achilles to go to the top of the Greek wall, unarmed, and shout three times.
 Achilles did as he was told, and everyone on the battlefield heard his cries.
 With the sun behind his back, Achilles looked like the sun god himself.
-The Trojans were taken aback by this phenomenon and hastily withdrew back to their city wall, ending the day’s fighting.
+The Trojans were taken aback by this phenomenon and hastily withdrew to their city wall, ending the day’s fighting.

 Achilles was grief-stricken by Patroclus' death.
 He realized that his pride had cost him his friend's life.
 He came back to the battlefield with new armour and shield from his mother, fashioned by the crafting god, and was determined to seek out and kill Hector.